Vezdaea: Description

 Vezdaea forms an extremely thin crust that appears as a dusting of minute, grain-like greenish to grey particles on its chosen substrate.
 Each particle is a —a tight ball of algal cells wrapped in a thin fungal jacket—which gives the thallus a powdery look rather than a continuous skin.
 Colonies may begin hidden under the surface layers of decaying leaves, moss tissue or even beneath the of other lichens, but they usually break through and develop on the surface as they mature.
 The photosynthetic partner is from the filamentous green algal genus Leptosira.
 No specialised vegetative propagules (such as soredia or isidia) have been recorded, and thin-layer chromatography has failed to detect any characteristic lichen products.

 The sexual structures are tiny half-sphere to top-shaped apothecia that remain almost invisible when dry in most species.
 They lack both a true outer wall and the supporting tissue found in many lichens, leaving the spore-bearing layer (hymenium) exposed once the apothecia swell with moisture.
 That layer is threaded with branched paraphyses which can clasp and intertwine around the spore sacs (asci) if well developed.
 The asci themselves resemble those of genus Pertusaria: eight-spored, cylindrical, with thick walls and a strongly blue staining reaction to potassium iodide except for a tiny apical pore.
 Their colourless ascospores vary from simple one-celled bodies to multi-septate forms, and may have smooth or slightly warted surfaces.
 Asexual reproduction is poorly understood; conventional pycnidia have not been seen, but some hyphae bear cells that bud off colourless, rod-shaped spores.

 Ecology

 Species of Vezdaea live chiefly on the ground, spreading across thin biological films that coat soil and plant debris.
 They are especially common on dying or decaying mats of mosses and other bryophytes, on the remains of older lichens, and on assorted microbial biofilms.
 Field records show a preference for soils enriched with metals—a harsh microhabitat that many competing lichens avoid—while occurrences on tree bark are uncommon.
+Species of Vezdaea are also regarded as ephemeral lichens with short life cycles, adapted to disturbed or otherwise dynamic substrata where competition from other lichens is limited.

 Species

-As of June 2025, Species Fungorum (in the Catalogue of Life) accepts 14 species of Vezdaea:
+As of June 2025, Species Fungorum (in the Catalogue of Life) accepts 15 species of Vezdaea.